 Human resources especially are difficult to manage, as their needs and availabilities often can’t be predicted with a 100% accuracy.
 Project members may get sick, go on vacation, or simply work slower than anticipated.
 If not scheduled properly, one resource may also be needed for two different activities at the same time, sometimes resulting in disputes between stakeholders about which task needs to be prioritized.

-Step 6: Outline the Project Plan
+Step 6: outline the project plan

 Now that you know the contents of a project plan, it’s time to look at how the project plan document is structured.
 By default, a project plan starts with an executive summary that provides an overview of the entire project management approach, followed by the project scope, goals and objectives, schedule, budget, and other supporting plans.